 It’s used as a more natural plant-based approach to relax or calm people suffering from stress, anxiety, and other conditions.
 The reason it has become so popular is because it is a more natural product.
 More and more people are turning away from conventional drugs due to their unbearable side effects or the fact that they fail to help them in the first place.
 In their struggle to find better alternatives, people are leaning more and more towards sustainable and organic substances like CBD.

 You would most likely find it in oils and creams but it can also be ingested through tinctures or edibles.
-CBD is not psychoactive, unlike delta-9-tetrahydrocannabinol (THC) which is the main active ingredient of marijuana.
+CBD oil is not psychoactive, unlike delta-9-tetrahydrocannabinol (THC) which is the main active ingredient of marijuana.
 That means CBD will not get you high or give off any feelings of euphoria.

 A lot of people have trouble differentiating between cannabis, marijuana, and hemp.
 It can be confusing to find where CBD fits in this realm.
 Well, hemp and marijuana are the two main species of Cannabis sativa.
 They both contain CBD, but you would find more CBD and less THC in hemp than you would in marijuana.

 But don’t be fooled by those hemp oil labels.
-When hemp oil is extracted from the plant’s seeds, it becomes rich in Omega 3 and Omega 6 without having any Cannabinoids.
+When hemp seed oil is extracted from the plant’s seeds, it becomes rich in Omega 3 and Omega 6 without having any Cannabinoids.
 That’s why hemp oil is mostly used in the beauty industry particularly in moisturizing creams and oils.

 What Are the Effects of CBD?